Oldman10000/veggie_visionaries/README.md

 1. To encourage first time visitors to return to the site
 2. To encourage visitors to consider a vegetarian diet
+3. To have full administrative control over the site so I can delete/edit recipes as necessary easily

 ### Scope